 He has authored several books on political representation in Britain and Europe, including Wales Says Yes: Devolution and the 2011 Welsh Referendum (University of Wales Press, 2012).
-He also runs the Elections in Wales Blog.

 The fortunes of the Scottish National Party (SNP) have surely never been better than now.
 The party has been in government in Scotland since 2007, and currently holds an absolute majority of seats in the Scottish Parliament.